athyuttamre/accessible-facebook-ui/README.md

 - It is written using the Raphael.js library which allows for vector drawing.

 ### Future Features
-- Chat only
+- Chat only works with
 - Compose a new message
--
-- instant messaging only so you only see the messages you only get in a certain session.
+- Instant messaging only so you only see the messages you only get in a certain session.

 ### Bugs
 - Blurry photos for Chat
 - If internet times out while loading Chat, Chat will never load.
 Can be fixed by refreshing.

 ### Credits
+- Elyse McManus
+- Abby Moses
+- Athyuttam Reddy
+- Matt Sanders
+	- Designed interface
+	- Coded Homepage
+	- Created icons
+	- Ongoing design of global features
+- Michael Weinstein

 and add <script type="text/javascript" src="js/dwell_gist.js"></script>  to the html For more, see the dwell example